DynamicTyped/MdxClient/readme.md

 ### Different handling of Parameters

 Rather than limiting where parameters can be used in an MDX query, MdxClient allows parameters to be placed anywhere in the body of the query.
 Text replacement is used for generating the final query that gets executed.
-Take care on your parameter names.
-If you would have one parameter @Unit and another @UnitName.
-The replacement could replace part of the second token and thus not replace the intended value.

 For example, note the following MDX query with parameters: